 Palm Beach Equine Clinic is made up of a really talented group of people with years of experience.
 I am able to consult with veterinarians who have decades of experience in the industry – like Palm Beach Equine Clinic board-certified surgeon Dr. Jorge Gomez – and learn so much from them.
 Also, we are lucky to have the latest and most advanced treatments, technology, and medications right at our fingertips at Palm Beach Equine Clinic.

 What can we find you doing when you are not working?

-You can still find me riding a bit here, but it’s never enough!
-I just bought a three-year-old in Ireland and I am hoping that in a few years he will be able to come over here with me.
-Other than horses, I am always trying to stay fit and have run in a couple of marathons.
+You can still find me riding and competing, but it’s never enough.
+Other than horses, I am always trying to stay fit and I have run in a couple marathons.
 But mostly, I enjoy being here in Florida with friends, having the craic!